Code-Institute-Submissions/i-love-this-game/README.md

 • Article page

 o Every post page has the title at the top, along with the author's name and the date it was posted.
 It can be accessed by any user, logged in or not.
-There's also a back button to the Home page in case the user wants to leave the page with no further action.
+There's also a back button to the Home page (many pages on this blog have one for an easier user navigation) in case the user wants to leave the page with no further action.

 o Any external links will open in a new tab to allow easy navigation for the user and avoiding the user to leave the website.